 This course offers an analysis of the content in elementary physical education.
 Basic skill movements used in developmental games and gymnastics are taught.
-Prerequisite: upper-division standing
+Prerequisite: EDU 300 or permission of instructor

 PE 451 Methods in Physical Education, 7-12 (3) (S)